-Working in the garden this month is wonderful!
+If you can find the time, working in the garden this month is wonderful.
 The weather is cool and when the soil dries a little following a rain shower, it's perfect for digging.
-However, be careful not to go to work too quickly after a rain because working with wet soil can physically harm it.
-Grab a fistful and squeeze it lightly: If it crumbles when you loosen your grip it's just right.
-If it stays in a tight ball it's still too wet.
+However, be careful not to go to work too quickly after a rain because working a wet soil can physically harm it.
+Grab a fistful and squeeze it lightly: If it crumbles when you loosen your grip it's just right; if it stays in a tight ball it's still too wet.